Grand Tour of Australia

 Novotel Melbourne on Collins (4-star) or Novotel Melbourne Central (4-star)

 Enjoy a day in Victoria’s beautiful countryside.
 As we drive through endless rows of vines in Yarra Valley, we break at a few fine wineries to compare their signature flavours; and continue to the Dandenong Ranges for a trip on Puffing Billy steam train.
 The view of the Dandenong Ranges can often be seen under a blue haze, created by the eucalyptus trees that cover much of the area.

 There’s plenty to see on a free day in Melbourne, including the beautiful Victorian façades of Flinders Street Station and Old Customs House, Queen Victoria Market and the Old Melbourne Gaol, now a museum dedicated to Melbourne’s most dangerous offenders, including Ned Kelly.
 Alternatively, join us for an optional excursion along the Great Ocean Road, a stunning coastal route that includes the Twelve Apostles; or travel to Phillip Island, best known for the enchanting parade of adorable little (fairy) penguins that waddle across the shores at dusk to nest.

 Day 29 Melbourne - In flight

-Enjoy a second free day in this exciting city before we transfer to Melbourne Airport this evening for a scheduled, Qantas/Emirates flight to London via Dubai.
+Enjoy a second free day in this exciting city before we transfer to the airport this evening for your return flight to the UK.